 Tips For Eco Friendly Christmas Wrapping

-Brown kraft paper is one of the most cost effective and simple ways to wrap gifts, and large rolls are widely available to buy online.
-An additional benefit to having a bigger roll is that it will cover even the largest gifts.
-Look out for variations, you generally get the quality that you pay for.
-If you're on a budget go imitation kraft or spend more for ribbed brown kraft paper which gives a luxurious finish.
+Brown paper is a traditional and extremely cost effective ways to wrap gifts.
+Large rolls are widely available to buy online, with the added bonus that they will cover all sizes of gift.
+If you're on a tight budget go for imitation kraft or spend more for ribbed brown kraft paper with a thicker, more luxurious finish.

-Forage for festive foliage for the final flourish on adult gifts.
-Plants like holly, dried flowers and rosehips all look lovely.
-A reader of this blog also suggested dried orange and cinnamon sticks, adding a gorgeous smell too!
+Get out into the Great Outdoors and forage!!
+Plants like holly, rosehips and ivy all look lovely.
+A reader of this blog also suggested dried orange and cinnamon sticks, to add a gorgeous smell too!

 Invest in a Christmas themed stamp so that you can customise your brown paper.
 Try The English Stamp Company for a wide choice for both paper and tags, including the option to personalise.

-If you still prefer the more traditional wrap with a festive print, try to avoid anything that is shiny or glittery as these papers won’t be recyclable.
-My dad was a printer by trade, and he told me that gold and silver are the most toxic inks to print with, so try to swerve those colours.
+- My dad was a printer by trade, and he told me that gold and silver are the most toxic inks to print with, so try to avoid paper with those colours.

-Do look for paper that is recycled as well as recyclable, which is often that with a brown kraft paper background.
-I am using some beautiful recycled Christmas paper at The Wise House this year, so that customers can choose to have their order sent wrapped and ready to go (see image below).
-For in-store/ high street try Paperchase and Barnados Charity Shop.
+- Look for paper that is recycled (as well as recyclable).
+I am using some beautiful recycled Christmas grass paper wrap at The Wise House this year, so that customers can choose to have their order sent wrapped and ready to go (see image below).
+Shop Gift Wrap Category.

 Wrapping with fabric might sound like a newfangled idea, but in fact Furoshiki is a traditional Japanese wrapping technique that has been used across Asia for hundreds of years.
 Check out Pinterest or read this guide by Fabric Wrapping Co for different ways to tie your fabric.